-- 8. (1) A marriage may be converted from being a potentially polygamous marriage to a monogamous marriage if each spouse voluntarily declares the intent to make such a conversion. - (2) A polygamous marriage may not be converted to a monogamous marriage unless at the time of the conversion the husband has only one wife. - (3) A declaration under subsection (1) shall be made in the presence of a Director and shall be recorded in writing and signed by each spouse. - (4) A marriage officer before whom a declaration is made under subsection (2) shall forthwith transmit a copy thereof to the Director. - (5) Where a declaration is made under subsection (1), the Director shall take possession of the certificate registering the marriage as potentially polygamous and shall issue a certificate registering the marriage as monogamous. - (6) The Director shall enter the details of converted marriages in the prescribed manner into a register maintained for that purpose.
+- (2) A polygamous marriage may not be converted to a monogamous marriage unless at the time of the conversion the husband has only one wife. - (3) A declaration under subsection (1) shall be made in the presence of a marriage officer and shall be recorded in writing and signed by each spouse. - (4) A marriage officer before whom a declaration is made under subsection (3) shall forthwith transmit a copy thereof to the Director. - (5) Where a declaration is made under subsection (1), the Director shall take possession of the certificate registering the marriage as potentially polygamous and shall issue a certificate registering the marriage as monogamous. - (6) The Director shall enter the details of converted marriages in the prescribed manner into a register maintained for that purpose.